About the Kentucky Main Street Program

 ||To Learn More

-If you are interested in learning more about how the Kentucky Main Street program can benefit your community, contact Kitty Dougoud, Kentucky Main Street program administrator, or Jen Spangler Williamson, AIA, Main Street and staff architect.
-We also encourage you to visit a Kentucky Main Street community and take time to meet with the local manager.
+If you are interested in learning more about how the Kentucky Main Street program can benefit your community, contact Kitty Dougoud, Kentucky Main Street Program administrator, via email or at 502-564-7005, ext.
+4449.
+We also encourage you to visit a Kentucky Main Street community and take time to meet with the local director.